simonvarey/simonvarey/README.md

 - 👋 Hi, I’m @simonvarey
-- 👀 I’m interested in text mining.
+- 👀 I’m interested in computational linguistics and text mining.
-- 🌱 I’m currently learning Python and R.
+- 🌱 I’m currently learning Python, JS, Rust and R.
 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --->